Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Users restricted to one currency pairing with bitcoin

-AEON is a anoymous coin that can be useful for some traders, but isn’t for beginners.
-Research the pros, cons and things to consider before buying AEON to decide if you want to add it to your portfolio of cryptocurrencies.
+Once you’ve weighed the pros, cons and things to consider before buying AEON, you’ll be well placed to decide if you want to add it to your portfolio of cryptocurrencies.

 I want to…